 Reporting Sexual Misconduct

 If you or someone you know has experienced sexual misconduct, you may report Sexual Misconduct online, in-person, or over the phone.
-Once a report is made, the Office of Title IX/Equity and Diversity will follow up.
+Once a report is made, the Equity, Diversity, Inclusion - Title IX (EDIT) Office will follow up accordingly and appropriately.
+Interim Chief Diversity and Inclusion Officer/Title IX Coordinator David D. Brittain, Jr. will assist with any of your concerns.

 How to respond to someone who may have experienced Sexual Misconduct